Key takeaways

 6. Request a raise

-While each company’s financial situation and performance measures are different, you might be able to get paid more, especially if you have made valuable contributions recently.
+While each company’s financial situation and performance measures vary, you might be able to get paid more, especially if you have made valuable contributions recently.
 Come to the discussion prepared, outlining the work you’ve done and how it’s impacted the company’s bottom line.

 7. Ask for a gift